royasutton/omdl/README.md

 -----

 To use [omdl], it should be installed to the OpenSCAD [library location].
+A setup script is available to simplify the setup process.
-This can be done manually, as described in the OpenSCAD documentation, or can be done via [openscad-amu] (the design-flow automation framework used to develop omdl).
-If latter is used, the library will be tested and the documentation will be generated.
+This script can also install [openscad-amu], the the design-flow automation development framework used to test the library and build its documentation.

-The provided setup script is the recommended install method.
-On-line documentation and snapshots for manual installation are available in the [omdl-snapshot] repository.
+The setup script is the recommended install method.
+However, on-line documentation and snapshots for manual installation are available in the [omdl-snapshot] repository.

-Evaluation
+Installing
 ----------

-To setup the library to a temporary directory using the setup script, open the command shell and type:
+To install the latest release to the standard OpenSCAD user library path, use the following steps:

 ```bash
 mkdir tmp && cd tmp